-I’m a principal research scientist at the MITRE Corporation, a not-for-profit R&D center, where I study applications of artificial intelligence, deep learning, and natural language processing on interesting problems.
+I’m a principal research scientist at the MITRE Corporation, a not-for-profit R&D center, where I study applications of artificial intelligence, deep learning, and natural language processing to solve problems in the public interest.
 I live in Denver, CO.

-Some applications of my work in recent years include:
+Some aspects of our work in recent years include:

 - ultra low power intelligent sensors and neural networks on mobile devices